-- A. the period following the apprentice's registration into the program.
+- A. The period following the apprentice's registration into the program.
 An initial probationary period must not be longer than twenty percent of the term of the entire apprenticeship, or longer than a year from the date the apprenticeship is registered.
-The WSATC can grant exemptions for longer initial probationary periods if required by law. - B. the period in which the WSATC or the supervisor of apprenticeship may terminate an apprenticeship agreement at the written request by any affected party.
+The WSATC can grant exemptions for longer initial probationary periods if required by law.

+- B. The period in which the WSATC or the supervisor of apprenticeship may terminate an apprenticeship agreement at the written request by any affected party.
 The sponsor or the apprentice may terminate the agreement without a hearing or stated cause.
 An appeal process is not available to apprentices in their initial probationary period.

-All apprentices employed in accordance with these Standards shall be subject to a probationary period not exceeding the first 1000 hours of employment of their apprenticeship.
+- C. All apprentices employed in the following occupations in accordance with these Standards shall be subject to a probationary period of the first six (6) months of reasonably continuous employment from position start date; hours not to exceed 20% of the term of the apprenticeship.

+- 1. System Operator

+- 2. Lineman

+- 3. Meterman

+- 4. Utility Wireman